sciencemesh/cs3api4lab/README.md

 jlpm build

 # Link your development version of the extension with JupyterLab
-jupyter labextension install .
+jupyter labextension develop . --overwrite

-# Rebuild Typescript source after making changes
-jlpm build

 # Rebuild JupyterLab after making any changes
 jupyter lab build